denoland/manual/vscode_deno.md

 ## Testing code lens

-The Deno CLI includes a [built in testing API](./testing.md) available under `Deno.test`.
+The Deno CLI includes a [built-in testing API](./testing.md) available under `Deno.test`.
 The extension and language server have a code lens enabled by default which provides the ability to run a test from within the editor.